 1997 CSMI buys the rights to the Cybex II and Cybex II+ systems offering full software and PC updates.
 1998 CSMI releases new PC and software systems for the Cybex 300 and Back Systems.
 This means all previous versions of the Cybex isokinetics systems can now be fully upgraded to modern computers and software.
 This 'never obsolete' approach sets Cybex apart from the other equipment manufacturers and continues to this day.

 1999 Biodex releases it's single chair version of a multi joint system with the system 3.
-This would feature all of the modes that were associated with the main maunfacturers.
-Biodex also added two proprioceptive modes (joint position sense active and passive) and later introduced the first 3D muscle performance mapping when they licensed for use the Isomap system which showed torque deficits as colours across a speed spectrum.
+This would feature all of the modes that were associated with the main manufacturers.
+Biodex also added two proprioceptive modes (joint position sense active and passive) and later introduced the first 3D muscle performance mapping when they licensed for use the Isomap system which showed torque deficits as colors across a speed spectrum.

 1999 CSMI then acquired the rights to the complete Cybex isokinetic testing product line (Cybex II, 300, Back Systems, 6000, and NORM) from 2000 CSMI releases the HUMAC upgrade for the Cybex 6000.

 2001 CSMI releases the HUMAC upgrade for the Cybex NORM.
 The HUMAC replaces the original NORM Computer, Windows 3.1 Software, ATIC and NDCB with the HUMAC Windows software and high-speed, dual-processor, USB-based HUMAC Controller increasing data rates from 100hz to 2khz.

 2002 CSMI purchases the Cybex NORM Systems product line from Znetics.
 The purchase includes all designs, patents, inventory, and tooling for the continued production and support of the Cybex NORM system.